Disability Income Insurance - acp

-Apply now for Group Disability Income Insurance TODAY!
+Apply now for Member Disability Income Insurance TODAY!

 Am I Eligible?
 How Much Can I Request?

-If you are an ACP member, affiliate, physician or non-physician, under age 62, at FULL-TIME WORK, and a U.S. resident*, you are eligible to apply for a monthly benefit amount up to $12,500 (in $500 increments), provided the benefit you select does not exceed 66 2/3% of your Average Monthly Income.
+If you are an ACP member, affiliate, physician or non-physician, under age 62, at FULL-TIME WORK, and a U.S. resident*, you are eligible to apply for a monthly benefit amount up to $12,500 (in $500 increments), provided the benefit you select, when combined with any other disability insurance you have or for which you are applying, does not exceed 66 2/3%** of your Average Monthly Income.
 Student members are not eligible unless working full-time.